 Sound Transit collaborated with King County Metro and Community Transit to develop a plan for all bus routes moving out of the DSTT.
-As shown in Figure 14: Proposed downtown pathways, this plan spreads out routes amongst different streets and moves some existing surface routes to the new 5th/6th Avenue northbound pathway.
+As shown in Figure 14Figure, this plan spreads out routes amongst different streets and moves some existing surface routes to the new 5th/6th Avenue northbound pathway.